Skip to content

 }

-• Line 8: an array of strings that will be used to initialize the <string,int> dictionary
+• line 8: a table of string which will be used to initialize the dictionary <string,int>

 • line 11: the <string,int> dictionary

-• lines 12–15: its initialization using the string array from line 8
+• lines 12-15: its initialization from the string on line 8

-• line 41: searching for a key in the dictionary.
-If it does not exist, the TryGetValue method will set value to 0, since value is of type numeric.
-This technique can only be used here because we know that the value 0 is not in the dictionary.
+• line 41: search for a key in the dictionary.
+If it doesn't exist, the TryGetValue will set 0 in value, because value is numeric.
+This technique can only be used ici because we know that the value 0 is not in the dictionary.

 jean